Last updated: 7th January 2022

 The ruins surrounding the stupa are the remains of this ancient city including multiple monasteries, shrines and courtyards built from the 1st century.
 Most of the structures were destroyed by the Turkish muslim invaders in the 12th century.
 British archeologists discovered the remains of Sarnarth in 1830 and began excavations, many of the artefacts from the 4th and 6th centuries can be seen in the museum next door.

 Next to the park is the modern Mulagandha Kuti Vihara monastery and temple.
 Multi coloured Buddhist flags welcome you to the temple where inside frescoes tell the story of Lord Buddha.
 Next to the temple is a Bodhi tree, planted in 1931 (when the temple was built) it’s a sapling from a cutting of the original tree in Bodh Gaya, India where Lord Buddha gained enlightenment.
 Next to the tree is a statue of a scene depicting Buddha preaching his first sermon to what would become his first 5 disciples.

 We also checked out the Sarnath Archeological Museum which displays a large collection Buddhist and Hindu sculptures and artefacts found at Sarnath.
 The star attraction of the museum is the Lion Capital of Ashoka carved out of a single slab of sandstone.
 This highly polished sculpture from 250BC used to sit at the top of a pillar in the stupa complex next door.
 The circle emblem is called the ‘Dharmachakra’ and is the most important symbol of Buddhism.
 It symbolises the turning of the wheel of law by Buddha.
 The symbol from this sculpture gave India its national crest in 1950 after gaining independence.

-Varanasi Practical & Useful Information
+Varanasi Practical Information & Useful Advice

 Phil and Garth’s Top 5 Varanasi Tips